-Over decades a few funny anecdotes have been collected and some 'responses' developed to answer some of the common and usually more 'challenging' questions and suggestions presented to us by our beloved customers.
-Beloved customers without whom of course we could not survive, and all too frequently it seems, sometimes we get uncomfortably close to not so doing!
+Over four decades a few funny anecdotes have been collected and some 'responses' developed to answer some of the common and usually more 'challenging' questions and suggestions presented to us by our beloved customers.
+Beloved customers without whom of course we could not survive.

 Below is an ever changing collection of our own whimsical experiences, boosted by contributions from our long list of loyal supporters (all 3 of them, just kiddin', there are 7).

 To those of a gentle or even squeamish disposition we apologise (sort of) in advance.
 However PC (Political Correctness) never featured highly in our list of priorities.
 We do 'humour' instead.
 Therefore some stories may offend.
 So sit back, read them and why not suffer?
 Just like everyone else!

 "I started my own company last month and need your software.
 I used it at my last firm for the past 12 years and it's brilliant.
 Can't beat it.
 Can you send me a demo?"

 Taking time out from a typical, hectic 12 to 14 hour day one of Mistral's staff regrettably decided to answer.

 Thank you very much for your comment that you don't see why you should have to pay for many of the more than 17,000 databases in the Mistral software system because you are not likely to ever need them all.